2025 Pacific typhoon season: Severe Tropical Storm Wutip

 A tropical depression formed over the South China Sea on June 9.
 On the next day, the JTWC designated it as Tropical Depression 01W.
 The JMA upgraded it to Tropical Storm Wutip on June 11.
 The storm strengthened further while moving to the west-northwest.
 At 18:00 UTC, the JMA further upgraded the system to a severe tropical storm.
 Wutip hit the southwest coast of China's Hainan Island at around 15:00 UTC on June 13, before reemerging over the Gulf of Tonkin shortly after.
 On June 14, the JTWC reported that Wutip had rapidly intensified into a minimal typhoon, although its deep convection had largely collapsed.
 Later that day, Wutip made its second landfall near Leizhou City in Guangdong Province at around 12:30 CST (04:30 UTC).
 After landfall, it weakened into a minimal tropical storm, as satellite imagery indicated that its eye had filled in.
 The JMA downgraded Wutip to a tropical depression on the same day when it was inland, and continued tracking the system until it dissipated at 12:00 UTC on June 15.

+The precursor to Wutip, along with the southwest monsoon, triggered a lahar flow near Kanlaon Volcano in the Philippines.
+In Hainan, Wutip brought damaging winds with gusts of 103-117 kn.
+In Vietnam, water levels in several rivers reached their highest marks in 30 years.
+Total damage reached 1.317 trillion dong (US$52.4 million).

+Tropical Depression Auring

+On June 11, the JMA announced that a tropical depression had developed east of the Philippines.
+On the same day, the PAGASA started monitoring the disturbance as a low-pressure area while it was still inside the Philippine Area of Responsibility (PAR).
+By the following day, it had intensified into a tropical depression and was named Auring by PAGASA.
+PAGASA reported that Auring made landfall in Taiwan and later weakened into a remnant low due to the frictional effects of its landfall.
+The agency issued its final advisory when the system exited the PAR, while the JMA continued to monitor it until it was last noted on June 13.

+On June 12, Taiwan's Central Weather Administration issued a heavy rain warning for the counties of Yilan, Hualien, Taitung, and Pingtung.
+Heavy rainfall was recorded in Daliao District, with 205.5 mm of precipitation recorded.
+At least one fatality and four injuries were reported due to the system.
+In China, the depression brought moisture northward along the edge of the Pacific high, resulting in significant rainfall in Zhejiang and Shanghai, with 52.9 mm recorded in Shanyang, Shanghai.
+In the Philippines, Auring brought moderate to heavy rainfall and thunderstorms to the provinces of Batanes and Cagayan.